IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Stay Compliant and Informed:
 Understand All Rules: Ensure I fully understand how profits and losses are calculated to avoid mistakes.
 Avoid Penalties: Ensure all future actions comply with the experiment's rules.
-By employing these strategies during the "Declaration" phase, I position myself to make informed and strategic decisions in the upcoming "Speculation" and "Market" phases.
+By employing these strategies during the Declaration phase, I position myself to make informed and strategic decisions in the upcoming Speculation and Market phases.
 This proactive approach will help me identify profitable opportunities and maximize my total points by the end of the experiment. \n\n"